waltercostamb/features_pipeline/README.md

 # Usage

 To learn how to use the pipeline, run it for the example genomes provided in the repository.
-First, copy the folder *genomes* to the path you wish to run the pipeline:
+First, copy the folder *genomes* to the path you wish to run the pipeline along with the config and sbatch files:

 ```
 cd PATH
 cp -r /home/no58rok/features_pipeline/genomes .
+cp /home/no58rok/features_pipeline/config.json .
+cp /home/no58rok/features_pipeline/snakefile.sbatch .
 ```

 ## Prepare your data